 Creating the server function

 The server is marginally more complicated than the user interface.
 It is created by a function with inputs and outputs.
 The observe event indicates that when the action button run_model is pressed the code within the curly brackets is run.
 The code will be re-run if the button is pressed again.
+Setting the parameter ignoreNULL to False lets the model run when it is initialised, i.e. when the app is started.

 The first thing that happens when the run_model button is pressed is that the model wrapper function f_wrapper is run with the user interface inputs ( SI_c_Trt, SI_n_age_init, SI_n_sim) as inputs to the function.
 The input prefix indicates that the objects have come from the user interface.
 The results of the model are stored as the data-frame object df_model_res.

 The ICER table is then created and output (note the prefix output) in the object SO_icer_table.
+The function renderTable generates a table from the model results to display it on the web interface.
 See previous section on the user interface and note that the *tableOutput* function has as an input SO_icer_table.
 The function renderTable rerenders the table continuously so that the table always reflects the values from the data-frame of results created above.
 In this simple example we have created a table of results using code within the script.
 Normally we would use a custom function that creates a publication quality table that is aesthetically pleasing.
-There are numerous packages that provide this functionality 12, 17, 18 .
+There are different packages that provide this functionality 12, 17, 18 .

 The cost-effectiveness plane is created in a similar process, using the renderPlot function to continuously update a plot, which is created using baseR plot function using incremental costs and QALYs calculated from the results dataframe df_model_res.
 For aesthetic purposes we recommend this is replaced by a ggplot2 or plotly plot, which have much improved functionality 19, 20 .
 As with the results table, there are also numerous health economic modelling specific R packages that have plotting features 12, 17, 18 .